iCliniq Logo

 Hello doctor,

-Three years ago I was diagnosed with non-alcoholic fatty liver and at that time my liver enzymes were 3 to 4 times of the upper ranges.
-I then lost weight and with time my enzymes got normalized.
-However, in last test, I have noticed a pattern where AST is greater than ALT, though they are in the normal range.
-AST is always greater than ALT a few points and in the last test, this increased more though the enzymes are normal.
-I have read the AST/ALT>1 is a sign of advanced liver disease or cirrhosis.
+Three years ago, I was diagnosed with non-alcoholic fatty liver, and at that time, my liver enzymes were 3 to 4 times the upper ranges.
+I then lost weight, and with time, my enzymes got normalized.
+However, in the last test, I have noticed a pattern where AST is greater than ALT, though they are in the normal range.
+AST is always greater than ALT by a few points, and in the last test, this increased more, though the enzymes are normal.
+I have read that AST/ALT>1 is a sign of advanced liver disease or cirrhosis.
 Is this valid when the enzymes are in the normal range also?
-It is in the last three years that my platelet count changes in 128 to 180 range always.
+It is in the last three years that my platelet count has always changed in the 128 to 180 range.

 Hi,